benwiley4000/gsmplayer-gba/README.md

 Currently the art is loaded once and it's assumed all songs use the same artwork, but it wouldn't be too complicated to add support for one-artwork-per-song.
 Basically:
-- The palette and album artwork tile data would need to be rewritten to match the new selected artwork whenever a song changes.
-All you need to do is reference different vars for the different data sources and perform a DMA copy when needed.
-The rest of the logic remains the same.
-Note that currently we store the art in two places, one as a background and one as sprites.
-Both areas wpuld need to be rewrittem, although the sprite image could be reimplemented using the background data to optimize things.
+- The palette and album artwork tile data would need to be rewritten to match the new selected artwork whenever a song changes bia DMA copy.
+All you need to do is reference different vars for the different data sources.
+Note that this currently wpuld need to be done twice, once for the background and once for the sprites.
+The sprites could be re-inplemented as a background to save cartridge space.
-- The black and white palette for the reel-to-reel animation will also need to be re-written after updating the album art palette.
+- The grey and white palette for the reel-to-reel animation will also need to be re-written after updating the album art palette.
 - The OAM attributes will remain the same, pointing to the changed tile data.

 ### THANK YOU